CHICKEN STOCK & BONE BROTH. Two healthy staple recipes!

 Seriously though!

-• "broth" is a finished product that can be served as is.
-Ever had a mug of salty bone broth?
+"Broth" is a complete product that can be consumed as is.
+Have you ever enjoyed a cup of salty bone broth?

-• "stock" is a component of a dish and is never served on its own, e.g stock made into broth in a soup.
+"Stock" is an ingredient in a dish and is never served alone, such as stock being turned into broth in a soup.

-In these recipes we will show you 2 alternative ideas to use up your bones, roots and veggie scraps.
-This process is a traditional way to extract every last bit out of our food.
+In these recipes, we present 2 alternative methods to utilize your bones, roots, and vegetable scraps.
+This approach is a traditional way to make the most out of our food.

-Store your stock in the fridge for up to a week.
-You are minutes away from delicious and nutritious home-cooked meals.
-Such as soups, gravies, dressings, stir-fries, pho, stews, etc. the type of home-cooking that warm the soul!!
+Keep your stock in the fridge for up to a week.
+You're just minutes away from delightful and nutritious home-cooked dishes like soups, gravies, dressings, stir-fries, pho, stews, and more—the kind of home-cooking that warms the soul!

 Our recipes below can be made from raw OR cooked bones.
 We like to gather our bones in the freezer, store them in paper bags.